Top DVC Resale Myths Cleared Up

 The most important point to keep in mind when comparing the above information is that if you are receiving less than $16 in value from your DVC Points, you’re better off renting them and using the cash to book your vacation.
 Using your DVC Points for the Disney Collection and Concierge Collection is simply throwing money down the drain.

-For a detailed explanation of how Disney Vacation Club works economically, please visit Saving with DVC Resale vs Direct – The Economics.
+For a detailed explanation of how Disney Vacation Club works economically, please visit DVC Resale vs. Direct – Financial Savings.